jakoblumpkin/reading-note/class04.md

 ## HTML

-HTMl are texr documents.
-HTMlL use different tags to give the section a meaning.
+HTMl are text documents.
+HTML uses different tags to give the section a meaning.

 ### Examples